MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 ---
-title: Getting started with a work or school account | Microsoft Docs
+title: Getting started with a work or school account
 description: Getting started with a work or school account
 author: georgiostrantzas